TimButterfield/OctopusNotifier/readme.md

 # OctopusNotifier

+###A customizable toast style notifier that informs you when an Octopus Deployment fails.

-##### Having worked with JetBrains TeamCity for a number of years I found the notification system in Octopus a little lacking.
-That is I found the tray notifier in TeamCity a great way to stay up to date with Build/Deployment state.
+##### Having worked with JetBrains TeamCity for a number of years I found the notification system in Octopus a little basic.
+By comparison I found the tray notifier in TeamCity a great way to stay up to date with Build/Deployment state.

 OctopusNotifier is a very basic attempt at trying to create notification mechanism with some individual flexibility (i.e. user specific prefernces) that is similar to the TeamCity tray notifier.